Skip to main content

 formatUnitWithPlural

-The formatUnitWithPlural function returns a grammatically correct unit string based on the numeric value provided.
+The formatUnitWithPlural function returns a grammatically correct unit string based on the numeric value provided simply by adding s at the end of the unit name.
 It optionally prefixes the unit with the number.

 Function Signature